GPU Acceleration of SQL Analytics on Compressed Data: Experimental Setup and Results

 Using SQL Server query times for SF=50 as reference, the sum of times for the 8 queries running on GPU with compressed data was 12.8x lower for SF=50 and 2.6x lower for SF=300 (6x larger SF)!
+To compare with existing GPU database systems, we show HeavyDB~\cite{heavydb} performance in Figure~\ref{fig:heavydb-comparison}.
+HeavyDB outperforms uncompressed execution on Q1 and Q6, but underperforms on the rest.
+Overall, HeavyDB is $12.8\times$ slower than our compressed execution (geometric mean across all queries).